memfault/interrupt/_drafts/heartbeats.md

 [I][1598845592] Battery status: 67%, 3574 mV
 ```

-The device firmware generates these logs, writes them to a RAM buffer and
+The device firmware generates these logs, writes them to a RAM buffer, and
 eventually flushes them to persistent storage such as NOR flash in a circular buffer
 fashion.
 Periodically, these logs are vacuumed up by the system and pushed (or
 pulled) to a central location.